severalnines/docs/user-guide/mysql/backup.rst

 2. Copy backup files to the target server.
 3. Checking disk space on the target server.
 4. Prepare and restore the backup.
 5. Follow the instruction in the *ClusterControl > Logs > Job > Job Message* on how to bootstrap the cluster.

-* **Backup Id**
-	- Selected backup ID.
-This is auto picked if you click the *Restore Backup* button.
+Alternatively, you can toggle on *Bootstrap cluster from the restored node*.

+..
+Attention:: ClusterControl does not support restoring a partial backup created by xtrabackup.
+The restoration requires you to manually export and import tablespace into a running MySQL server.
+Please refer to Percona Xtrabackup documentation before performing this exercise.

 * **Restore backup on**
 	- The backup will be restored to the selected server.

+* **Tmp Dir**
+	- Temporary storage for ClusterControl to prepare the big.
+It must be as big as the expected MySQL data directory.

+* **Bootstrap cluster from the restored node?**
+	- Toggle to ON if you want ClusterControl to automatically re-bootstrap the cluster on the restored node.

+* **Make a copy of the datadir before restoring the backup**
+	- Toggle to ON to keep the old MySQL datadir before replacing the datadir with the prepared backup.

+..
+Attention:: The datadir must have enough space to accomodate the restored backup.

 * **Restore "MySQL" Database**
-	- Mysqldump restoration will have an optional choice to restore the ``mysql`` database.
+	- Exclusive to mysqldump.
+Toggle to ON to restore the ``mysql`` database if the backup was created by ClusterControl.
 If the ``cmon`` user privileges has changed, it may cause ClusterControl to stop functioning.
 This is fixable, of course.
 Default is "No".

 Restore External Backups
 ........................

-Restore external backups created by user independently.
+Restores external backups which does not listed in the `Backup List`_.
+It could be a backup created by another ClusterControl instance or the backup was created by user.

+..
+Attention:: An external backup must contain privileges allowing the database user 'cmon' to connect to the MySQL server or all Galera nodes, or else ClusterControl may not be able to connect and monitor/manage the database nodes.

 The following steps will be performed:

 1. Stop all nodes in the cluster.
 2. Copy backup files to the selected server.